Kalygo-io/api_kalygo2/READMEs/db/local_testing_README.md

 ##

-GRANT CREATE, USAGE, UPDATE ON SCHEMA public TO kalygo;
+GRANT CREATE, USAGE ON SCHEMA public TO kalygo;